pissmeoff69/pisschain/BUILD_TIMELORD.md

 - Similarly, to build vdf_bench set the environment variable BUILD_VDF_BENCH to "Y". `export BUILD_VDF_BENCH=Y`.

-Building and running Timelords in Windows x86-64 is not yet supported.
+Building and running Timelords in Windows x86-64 is not yet supported